 Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Some studies suggest that aspirin and other NSAIDs may reduce the development of polyps in people with a history of colorectal cancer or polyps.
 However, regular use of NSAIDs may cause major side effects, including bleeding of the stomach lining and blood clots leading to stroke or heart attack.
 Taking aspirin or other NSAIDs cannot be substituted for regular colorectal cancer screening.
 People should talk with their doctor about the risks and benefits of taking aspirin on a regular basis.

 Diet and supplements.
 A diet rich in fruits and vegetables and low in red meat may help reduce the risk of colon cancer.
 Some studies have also found that people who take calcium and vitamin D supplements have a lower risk of colorectal cancer.

 Colorectal cancer can often be prevented through regular screening, which can find precancerous polyps.
 Talk with your doctor about when screening should begin based on your age and family history of the disease.
-Although some people should be screened earlier, people of average risk should begin screening at age 50, and black people should start at age 45 (because they are more commonly diagnosed at a younger age).
+Although some people should be screened earlier, people of average risk should begin screening at age 50.
+Black people should start receiving at age 45 because they are more commonly diagnosed at a younger age.
 Because colorectal cancer usually does not cause symptoms until the disease is advanced, it is important for people to talk with their doctor about the pros and cons of each screening test and how often each test should be given.
 Under these guidelines, people should begin colorectal cancer screening earlier and/or undergo screening more often if they have any of the following colorectal cancer risk factors: